Slow Cooker Beef Stew

 Beef Stew Ingredients

-- 2 beef stock cubes (dissolved in the water, if you’re not using bone broth or a carton of stock)
+• 2 beef stock/ bouillon cubes (dissolved in 750ml water, only needed if you’re not using bone broth or readymade stock)

 Equipment